 - Program readiness as determined by a panel during a group interview

-I'm concerned about the criminal background check and drug screens.
-How might these outcomes effect my program eligibility?
+I'm concerned about the criminal background check, and alcohol and drug screens.
+How might these outcomes affect my program eligibility?

 Do I have to be an Oregon resident to be accepted in the PTA program?

 I've taken classes outside of Lane that seem similar to the prerequisites.
 Will the program accept my previous coursework?

 All courses must be transferable for credit toward an AAS degree at LCC.
 Students with military experience are encouraged to consult with Enrollment Services for course equivalencies.
 Students should use the Lane transfer tool to determine if previous coursework will be accepted as the equivalent at LCC.
 The transfer tool is also referenced on the program application.

 I think I'm ready to apply.
 Can someone help me review my transcripts to see if I have everything I need?